 So, without notice your AC system needs repair at your Gaithersburg home and you don’t know what that entails.
 It’s nerve-wracking enough to let an AC repairman into your home, but then to not know what exactly they’re going to do can add even more unnecessary stress.
 But fear not!
-Parker Pearce Service Experts Heating & Air Conditioning is here to inform you on the basic air conditioning repair process so you will be ready when an expert AC service technician needs to come out to your house.
+Parker Pearce Service Experts is here to inform you on the basic air conditioning repair process so you will be ready when an expert AC service technician needs to come out to your house.

 AC Repair Starts Simple

 When the repairman arrives to your home, the first thing they will most likely do is request to see your thermostat.
 It might seem silly, but they need to take a look at it to confirm that it’s not just a thermostat settings error.
 The repairman will verify the thermostat is flipped to cool and then decrease the temperature to see if that will trigger the air conditioner.
 A defective or improperly connected wire could be the culprit that’s preventing you from having a comfortable home.

 If this doesn’t fix the problem, the technician may request to see your circuit breaker box.
 They may switch the circuit switches to off and then back to on to see if that resets the system.

 Getting to the nitty-gritty of AC Repair